MTender/Battleship/README.md

 # Battleship
-A game of command line based Battleship.
+A game of JavaFX based Battleship.

 The game is functional, but bugs may occur.

-The rules are introduced at the beginning of the game.
+Currently, the game has no introduction.